 pavr2cmd or you can select them in the configuration utility.
 Just click the arrow on the “ISP Frequency” input, select the frequency you want to use, and then click “Apply Settings” to apply the settings to the device.

-The Atmel Studio Setting column above shows the frequency you should select in Atmel Studio if you are using Atmel Studio to program.
-Atmel Studio will always set the ISP frequency of the programmer, whether you are using the F5 key to program, or using the Device Programming dialog.
+The Microchip Studio Setting column above shows the frequency you should select in Microchip Studio if you are using Microchip Studio to program.
+Microchip Studio will always set the ISP frequency of the programmer, whether you are using the F5 key to program, or using the Device Programming dialog.
 If you are using F5 to program, you should check the “Tool” section of your project’s properties and set the ISP Clock to the value listed above.
 If you are using the Device Programming dialog, you should set the ISP Clock using the “Interface settings” section of the dialog.

 The AVRDUDE Option column above shows the command-line arguments you should supply when running AVRDUDE.
 The “-B” option to AVRDUDE takes one argument, which is a number.
 The argument specifies the minimum allowed ISP period (one divided by the maximum allowed ISP Frequency) in units of microseconds.

 Any change to the programmer’s frequency—whether it comes from the programmer’s software, or Microchip Studio, or AVRDUDE—is stored in the programmer’s non-volatile memory, so it will persist even if the programmer is unplugged and powered off.

 You can change the ISP Frequency and Max ISP Frequency settings using the programmer’s configuration software.
 The Max ISP Frequency must always be equal to the ISP Frequency if the ISP Frequency is 462 kHz or higher.
 If you set the ISP Frequency to anything higher than 462 kHz, the programmer’s software automatically sets the Max ISP Frequency setting as well.